Hey there, I’m Alial Travel Gal

 I love travel obviously, but I also love lots of other things.

-I love dogs, writing, discovering beautiful beaches, yoga, nature & wildlife, hiking, coffee, quirky cafes, (who said coffee?!), street food, anything matcha green tea flavoured, discovering unique cities or towns, geek tech & sci-fi, collecting unique jewelry, gluten-free food, natural health & herbalism.
+I love dogs, writing, discovering beautiful beaches, yoga, nature & wildlife, hiking, coffee, quirky cafes, (who said coffee?!), street food, anything matcha green tea flavoured, discovering unique cities or towns, geek-tech & sci-fi, collecting unique jewellery, gluten-free food, natural health & herbalism.

 I focus on staying healthy physically and mentally whilst travelling and keeping it natural as much as I can.

 Additionally, I am hugely interested in Conservation & Sustainability and I’m making an effort to learn more about environmentally conscious travel and Eco-tourism.

 I’m also a freelancing Writer and I love Writing, Blogging and Content Creation.